WhiteHouse/petitions/INSTALL.md

 6) **IMPORTANT!** Configure second database for signature processing:

-For production sites, add a database for processing the signature queue in your settings.php file.
-Use 'signatures_processing' as the key for the configuration.
+For production sites, add databases for processing and archiving the signature queue in your settings.php file.
+Use 'signatures_processing' and 'signatures_archive' as the keys for the configuration.
 For example, the database configuration in your settings.php should look similar to this:

 ```php
     $databases = array (